ssenmosip/mosip-temp-documentation/Resident-Service-APIs.md

 ## POST /resident/v1/req/rid
-This request will authenticate an Individual based on provided OTP and RID will be sent to registered Phone/Email.
+This request will authenticate an Individual based on provided OTP and respond with RID.
+Notification will be sent to phone/email.

 #### Resource URL